surge-ai/slate/source/index.html.md

 name | string | Name to give your project. (required) payment_per_response | float | Amount in dollars to pay workers for each response. (required) question | array | An array of JSON objects that define the questions that are shown to workers.
-Each question object takes a `text` field (the question that gets shown to workers), an optional `options` array (for `multiple_choice` and `checkbox`, which define the answer options that workers see), an optional `type` field (one of `free_response`, `multiple_choice`, or `checkbox`; by default, if the field is not provided, then question objects without `options` are assumed to be `free_response`, and question objects with `options` are assumed to be `multiple_choice`), and an optional `required` field (a boolean that defines whether or not the question must be answered; default true). (required) callback_url | string | URL where completed tasks will be POSTed. (optional, default null) num_workers_per_task | integer | Number of workers who work on each task. (optional, default 1)
+Each question object takes a `text` field (the question that gets shown to workers), an optional `options` array (for `multiple_choice` and `checkbox`, which define the answer options that workers see), an optional `type` field (one of `free_response`, `multiple_choice`, or `checkbox`; by default, if the field is not provided, then question objects without `options` are assumed to be `free_response`, and question objects with `options` are assumed to be `multiple_choice`), and an optional `required` field (a boolean that defines whether or not the question must be answered; default true). (required) num_workers_per_task | integer | Number of workers who work on each task. (optional, default 1)

 ## List all projects